Pfern/ELB17S/NGS.md

 ![NGS Workflow](images/NGSworkflow.jpg)

 At the moment, the high throughput sequencing technology most often used (by far) is Illumina.
-As with the Sanger method, it is also based on the addition of nucleotides specifically modified to block DNA strand elongation, where each nucleotide is marked with a different color.
-Though unlike the Sanger method, where a single DNA molecule is "read" at a time, modern illumina machines allow reading up to millions of DNA molecules simultaneously.
+Similarly to the Sanger method, it is also based on the addition of nucleotides specifically modified to block DNA strand elongation, where each nucleotide is marked with a different color.
+Unlike the Sanger method, where a single DNA molecule is "read" at a time, modern illumina machines allow reading up to millions of DNA molecules simultaneously.

 The following links are a good source of information regarding this sequencing technology:
 * [Illumina Sequencing by Synthesis](https://www.youtube.com/watch?&v=fCd6B5HRaZ8).